When you’re drowning is no time to start swimming lessons.

 Microphones and cameras are scary things.
 They can drain the confidence from your key people, and leave your carefully planned strategies sounding not all that carefully planned at all.
 And those “bad air” days can end up costing you for a long time to come.
 It pays to be prepared and to keep those skills honed.

-At Lorne Pike & Associates, we’ve helped college administrators, medical professionals, businesspeople, and political leaders face the public and their fears, and rise to a whole new level of effectiveness in front of the media and public gatherings.
+At Lorne Pike & Associates, we’ve helped college administrators, Emergency Response planners, medical professionals, businesspeople, and political leaders face the public and their fears, and rise to a whole new level of effectiveness in front of the media and public gatherings.
 Whether your team is based in St. John’s, Halifax, Moncton, or some other part of the planet, we offer customized media training sessions that present sound approaches and ways to strategically prepare for when the media comes calling.
 For in-depth training, we strongly recommend video taping staged interviews, which are then reviewed and discussed, to allow an exceptional degree of fine-tuning.

 How much do trainees benefit from our media training?